“Oh no, not another blog post about remote hiring”.

 Impact I. The 7 seconds rule.

-Our gut feeling stimulates us to create a first impression of a candidate in just an average of seven seconds.
+Our gut feeling stimulates us to create the first impression of a candidate in just an average of seven seconds.
 And this first impression is quite tough to get rid of once you have it.
 Our frame of reference, which is full of bias, is what creates this impression.
 So your candidates are for at least 50% of the time evaluated based on that first seven seconds.
 Not the best input for a proper evaluation, isn’t it?

 Impact II.
 Emotions overrule ratio, raising the error margin.